Chance of getting a PR for nursing profession is very high in Australia.

 Fulfilling the English Language skill registration standards is one of the five main requirements to get eligible to practise nursing in Australia.
 Demonstrating your ability in language enables to practise your profession in a safe manner.

-There are so many English tests.
-Which one I should prefer?
-The tests which are considered by the National Boards to determine the language proficiency of applicants are also used by DIBP (Department of Immigration and Border Protection) to determine visa eligibility.
+a.
+The tests which are considered by the National Boards to determine the language proficiency of applicants are also used by Department of Home Affairs to determine visa eligibility.

+b.
 Even though the formats of tests are different, the scores required to meet the standard are set at equivalent levels across all the tests.
-You can either choose IELTS (International English Language Testing System), PTE Academic and TOEFL (Test of English as a Foreign Language) iBT as an evidence of your English language evidence, but not OET.
-Currently, OET is not applicable for certain professions including osteopathy, chiropractic and psychology applicants.
+You can either choose IELTS (International English Language Testing System), PTE Academic, OET (Occupational English Test) and TOEFL (Test of English as a Foreign Language) iBT as an evidence of your English language evidence.

 The Nursing and Midwifery Board of Australia (NMBA) is responsible to carry out the functions set by the Health Practitioner Regulation National Law in each state or territory.
 It develops professional codes, guidelines and standards for practice by considering the necessities for professional and safe nursing in Australia.